dhimmel/blog/content/posts/2016-11-30_biorxiv-licenses/biorxiv-licenses.md

   <tbody></tbody>
 </table>

 Congratulations to [Mark Daly](https://www.broadinstitute.org/bios/mark-daly "Mark Daily at the Broad Institute") of the Broad Institute for leading both in terms of number of preprints and score.
 Also notable was Jesse Bloom of the Fred Hutchinson Cancer Research Center, who's posted 10 preprints, all under CC BY.
-Condolences to my advisor, [Casey Greene](http://www.greenelab.com/casey), whose unfortunate decision to post one of his XX bioRxiv preprints under all rights reserved kept him out of the top 10.
+Condolences to my advisor, [Casey Greene](http://www.greenelab.com/casey), whose unfortunate decision to post [one](https://doi.org/10.1101/051524) of his 11 bioRxiv preprints under all rights reserved kept him out of the top 10.

 ## Choosing between licenses